FOUR LAKES TASK FORCE

 hydroelectric power generation

-The estimated lake return date for Secord Lake is between 2022-2024.
+When will Secord Lake be brought up?
+The estimated lake return date for Secord Lake is 2026.

 Why did FLTF file motions to get dismissed from the class action lawsuits?
 FLTF works on behalf of the counties toward a sustainable solution for the community.
 Our actions have been the opposite of “deliberative indifference,” as some lawsuits stated.
 For almost two years leading up to the dam failure event FLTF was proactively pursuing a long-term solution for the lakes and dams, and it will continue to do so.